ConfidenceDev/TaskDB-Azure-CI-CD-PassportJS/README.md

 # TaskDB-Azure-CI-CD-PassportJS

-A task to manage social logins with passportjs and run on azure aks with azure postgresql for the database
+A project to store user details with social logins implementation using passportjs, and deploy to azure kubernetes cluster using azure sql (PostgreSQL) for the database and azure key vault to store sensitive data (environment variables).

 ## Table of Contents